Matara Crocodile Watching

 Sri Lanka has two species of crocodiles.
 One is the Mugger or Marsh crocodile known specifically as Crocodylus palustris.
 It is known as the Geta kimbula in Sinhala and Chaanakan in Tamil.
 The other is the Saltwater or Estuarine crocodile with the specific name Crocodylus porosus.
 In Sinhala it is known as the Hela kimbula and Semmookan in Tamil.

-Don't look at the crocodile eye
+Look at the crocodile eye